 According to 45 CFR Part 2540.230, any national service participant, labor organization or other interested individual may file a grievance related to the operations of Volunteer Tennessee.
 The process is outlined below.
 Civil service employees of Volunteer Tennessee also have recourse to due process in the disciplinary process as outlined in the " Employee Information" on the Department of Finance & Administration website.

 1. Complaint.
 Submit the complaint in writing to Volunteer Tennessee no later than one year after the date of the alleged occurrence.
-If the complainant is an AmeriCorps member whose contract specifies a local grievance process, Volunteer Tennessee will refer the member to their agency process.
+If the complainant is an AmeriCorps member whose member service agreement specifies a local grievance process, Volunteer Tennessee will refer the member to their agency process.
 For grievances against Volunteer Tennessee, the address is:

 Nashville, TN 37243-1102

 2. Fraud or Criminal Activity.
-If the complaint alleges fraud or criminal activity, it must be immediately brought to the attention of the Inspector General of the Corporation for National and Community Service.
+If the complaint alleges fraud or criminal activity, it must be immediately brought to the attention of the Inspector General of the Corporation for National and Community Service (CNCS).
 There is no time limit on grievances against such activity.
 The Inspector General's address is:

 Corporation for National and Community Service